-We asked our Senior Utility Surveyor, Joe White, what impact the specification has had on how we operate.
+We asked our Principal Utility Surveyor, Joe White, what impact the specification has had on how we operate.
 “In a way, the implementation of PAS 128, has simplified the way we operate.
 Before, we had to interpret what the client wanted and the level of survey they required.
 Now, there is basically a menu of surveys they can request which is standard across the industry.”
 Joe explains.
 “There is also a choice of how in depth we go to achieving the required results.
 It clearly sets out the quality levels we should be able to obtain, and the percentage of utilities located, based on this choice.”

 We asked Joe if he believes PAS 128 improved the way we work and the results for our clients; "Certain clients require different levels of information and accuracy.
 We can advise them on the different level of survey available, possibly saving time and money."

 "The way a survey is now carried out has become more standardized.
 We, as a company, have inserted certain procedures to comply with PAS 128 and record quality levels as the survey is progressing.
 Previously, if we were unable to locate a certain utility to any degree, we had to justify this somehow.
 With PAS, we now have quality levels, giving a sliding scale of confidence.
 On the positive side, when we state that we have located a utility with multiple techniques, we can offer a higher quality level.
 Our client can revue our survey and relate it to PAS, they will be confident that our findings are a true reflection of what is achievable from a survey."
 Explains Joe.

 "In summary, I think that PAS reinforces the quality surveys we had been producing in the past and will continue deliver in the future."